How are cataracts treated?

 What replaces my lens?

 Most cataract surgery patients receive an "intraocular lens implant" to replace the natural lens.
 The doctor inserts it in the front part of the eye during surgery.
 The implanted lens is a permanent replacement for the natural lens; except in rare cases, it will never be taken out.
+Premium intraocular lenses, which correct vision at multiple distances and significantly reduce or eliminate the need for glasses, are also available.

 What can I expect after surgery?